Bryce-Davidson/bike-simulation-RL-agent/README.md

 ## Objective of Reinforcement Algorithms

-The objective of reinforcement algorithms is to take an MDP as input, and produce an optimal policy function $\pi_*$ as output, which tells an agent the best action to choose in any given state in order to maximise the expected discounted cumulative reward from that state.
+The objective of our reinforcement algorithm is to take an MDP as input, and produce an optimal policy function $\pi_*$ as output, which tells an agent the best action to choose in any given state in order to maximise the expected discounted cumulative reward from that state.
 The expected value of following a policy $\pi$ from state s, can be represented as a function $V^\pi(s)$ defined as follows,

 $$V^\pi(s) = E_\pi[\sum_i \gamma^ir(s_i,a_i,s_{i+1})\mid s_0=s, a_i = \pi(s)]$$